 It is not your fault.
 It is completely treatable and you are not alone.

-Postpartum Mood Disorder (PPMD) can interfere with mother-infant bonding, can negatively influence maternal health and can create stress amongst family members.
+Postpartum Mood Disorder (PPMD) can interfere with mother-infant bonding, can negatively influence maternal health and can create stress among family members.

 Some people may be more at risk for a postpartum mood disorder.
 Some risk factors include: